 Outline of Gods Among Men

-What follows is a rough outline of Gods Among Men, my projected novel about Pyrrho and Alexander the Great.
-Currently I plan to write it as a Bildungsroman, chronologically tracing Pyrrho's philosophical awakening from his youth in Elis, through Alexander's campaigns in Persia and India, then home again to Greece.
+What follows is a rough outline of Gods Among Men, my projected epic poem about Pyrrho and Alexander the Great.
+Currently I plan to write it as a Bildungsroman, chronologically tracing Pyrrho's philosophical awakening from his youth in Elis, through Alexander's campaigns in Egypt, Persia, and India, then home again to Greece.

 1. 343 BCE (age ~17) - Elis - Pyrrho awakens to the love of wisdom by reading Democritus; the latter’s method of appearances vs his dogmatic conclusions (atoms and the void, the infinity of worlds, etc.); his travels as an example to Pyrrho; studies with Phaedo of Elis, the youngest student of Socrates.